-OLTP and OLAP: The two terms look similar but refer to different kinds of systems.
 Online transaction processing (OLTP) captures, stores, and processes data from transactions in real time.
 Online analytical processing (OLAP) uses complex queries to analyze aggregated historical data from OLTP systems.

 What is OLTP?
+Exploring transactional data processing

 In OLTP, the emphasis is on fast processing, because OLTP databases are read, written, and updated frequently.
 If a transaction fails, built-in system logic ensures data integrity.

 What is OLAP?
+Delving into multidimensional data analysis

-OLTP vs. OLAP: side-by-side comparison
+OLTP vs. OLAP: Key differences

 OLTP OLAP